Reviewing HF Sinclair (DINO) & Its Peers

-HF Sinclair (NYSE:DINO – Get Rating) is one of 30 publicly-traded companies in the “Petroleum refining” industry, but how does it compare to its peers?
-We will compare HF Sinclair to related companies based on the strength of its institutional ownership, valuation, analyst recommendations, earnings, profitability, dividends and risk.
+HF Sinclair (NYSE:DINO – Get Rating) is one of 30 public companies in the “Petroleum refining” industry, but how does it weigh in compared to its competitors?
+We will compare HF Sinclair to related companies based on the strength of its dividends, valuation, institutional ownership, risk, earnings, profitability and analyst recommendations.

 87.8% of HF Sinclair shares are held by institutional investors.
 Comparatively, 60.0% of shares of all “Petroleum refining” companies are held by institutional investors.
-0.4% of HF Sinclair shares are held by insiders.
-Comparatively, 7.3% of shares of all “Petroleum refining” companies are held by insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company will outperform the market over the long term.
+0.4% of HF Sinclair shares are held by company insiders.
+Comparatively, 7.3% of shares of all “Petroleum refining” companies are held by company insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock is poised for long-term growth.

+This is a summary of current recommendations for HF Sinclair and its competitors, as reported by MarketBeat.

-HF Sinclair has a beta of 1.6, meaning that its stock price is 60% more volatile than the S&P 500.
-Comparatively, HF Sinclair’s peers have a beta of 1.45, meaning that their average stock price is 45% more volatile than the S&P 500.
+HF Sinclair has a beta of 1.6, suggesting that its share price is 60% more volatile than the S&P 500.
+Comparatively, HF Sinclair’s competitors have a beta of 1.45, suggesting that their average share price is 45% more volatile than the S&P 500.

 Profitability

-This table compares HF Sinclair and its peers’ net margins, return on equity and return on assets.
+This table compares HF Sinclair and its competitors’ net margins, return on equity and return on assets.

 |Net Margins